Padmaprabhan2004/SMDC-Compliant-Mechanism-Analysis/Inchworm-Sim-ABAQUS-Routine/README.md

 <friction coefficient>
 *CONTACT CONTROLS

-*STEP : Static gENERAL, NLgeom ON, stabilization was used with energy fraction 1E-4
+*STEP : Static GENERAL, NLgeom ON, stabilization was used with energy fraction 1E-4
 ```